 A cashier’s check is a guaranteed payment method issued by a bank on behalf of an account holder.
 It ensures the funds are available and provides added security against fraud or insufficient funds.

-If you’re about to lay out a big sum of money — say for a down payment on a new car or your closing costs on your first house — there’s a chance you’re going to be required to provide a cashier’s check.
+If you’re about to spend a significant sum of money—say for a down payment on a new car or your closing costs on your first house—there’s a chance you’ll be required to provide a cashier’s check.

-If you’ve never heard of or used a cashier’s check, you may be wondering why you can’t just write a check from your personal checking account to handle the transaction.
+If you’ve never heard of or used a cashier’s check, you may wonder why you can’t just write a check from your personal checking account to handle the transaction.
 After all, they’ve already approved you for this transaction, so what gives?